brianpereboom/brianpereboom.github.io/README.md

 ### 1. Requesting to be a Contributor

-Before you can contribute to the Brian Pereboom Static Website, you need to request to be added as a contributor.
+Before you can contribute, you need to request to be added as a contributor.
 Follow these steps:

 1. Visit the [GitHub repository](https://github.com/brianpereboom/brianpereboom.github.io).